 Planned article update: December 2020.

-23.2% of the EU’s roundwood production in 2017 was used as fuelwood, the rest was industrial roundwood used for sawnwood and veneers, pulp and paper production.
+23% of the EU-27’s roundwood production in 2018 was used as fuelwood; the rest was used for sawnwood and veneers, pulp and paper production.

 This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" is based on.
 It presents statistics on production and trade in wood products in the European Union (EU).

-The European Union (EU) accounts for approximately 5 % of the world’s forests and contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
-Apart from the forests' ecological value, their role as an essential landscape element in the EU and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
+The EU accounts for approximately 5 % of the world’s forests and, contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
+Apart from the forests' ecological value, their role as an essential element in European landscape and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
 This article presents indicators on the volume of roundwood and sawnwood production as well as on the performance and employment of the EU's wood-based industries.
-The last part of the article covers figures on international trade in timber, and in particular tropical wood.
+The last part of the article covers figures on international trade in timber and, in particular, tropical wood.

 Primary wood products